This Safeguarding Policy applies to the SW members in the United Kingdom and Lebanon.

 6.1.2. the approaches and procedures contained in the present policy.

 6.2.
-All brothers will attend an annual face-to-face training session (or a catch-up session later), and will also on occasions complete bona fide online safeguarding courses.
+All brothers will attend an annual internal safeguarding training session (or a catch-up session later), and will also on occasion complete bona fide external safeguarding courses.

 6.3.
 The Safeguarding Officer (and Deputy, if there is one) will also attend additional training aimed at safeguarding leads every 2 years.